ADRA Australia Code of Conduct

 All ADRA Australia Personnel with access to ADRA Australia resources including facilities, equipment, paid services such as electricity or internet access, intellectual property, vehicles, funds or other resources are expected to use those resources effectively, economically and carefully for the benefit of ADRA Australia.
 Internet and communications technology resources must be used in accordance with SPD ACTS Acceptable Usage Policy.
 In most cases use of ADRA Australia resources for personal benefit is inappropriate, but where it is undertaken should always be done transparently and with approval from the relevant manager or supervisor.
 Wherever possible use of resources should be undertaken to balance effectiveness with cost control and environmental impact reduction as outlined in ADRA Australia’s Environmental Sustainability Policy.

-In the interests of protecting the agency’s reputation and resources all ADRA Australia Personnel are expected to comply with ADRA Australia’s Fraud and Corruption Prevention Policy, as well as any internal controls on use of resources, accounting, financial reporting and procurement.
+In the interests of protecting the agency’s reputation and resources all ADRA Australia Personnel are expected to comply with ADRA Australia’s Financial Wrongdoing Policy, as well as any internal controls on use of resources, accounting, financial reporting and procurement.
 It is expected that ADRA Australia Personnel will report any suspected fraud or corruption in accordance with ADRA Australia’s guidelines and Whistle-blower Policy.

 E. Public Comment on Traditional and Social Media